 Many medical men regarded mesmerism with scorn.

-Henry Edward Lewis was thrown from his horse in Blackheath in London and died in September 1857 (Dumfries and Galloway Standard, 30 September 1857, p 4).
+Henry Edward Lewis was thrown from his horse in Blackheath in London and died in 1857 (Dumfries and Galloway Standard, 30 September 1857, p 4).
+The death registration noted he died on 10 July 1857 at ‘Brunswick Place Charlton’, the main street in Blackheath from the station to the common, which changed its name to Tranquil Vale and Blackheath Village.
+The ‘mesmerist’ was 39 years old.

 David Killingray supplied additional details on Maidstone etc and activities from October 1856 to February 1857: many thanks.